English Institute of Sport, Sheffield

 The English Institute of Sport is a multi-sport facility in Sheffield, South Yorkshire, England.
 The facility designed by FaulknerBrowns Architects was opened in December 2003 at a cost of £24 million.
 Its main feature is a 200m indoor track, but it also hosts several other sporting arenas as well as a large gym and extensive sports medicine facilities.
 It is in the Lower Don Valley between the Sheffield Arena and Don Valley Bowl.
 It is managed by SIV (Sheffield International Venues).

-Facilities
+Sports

 The facility is the training venue of choice for a number of sports including athletics, basketball, boxing, fencing, futsal, judo, netball, table tennis and volleyball.

 There are many clubs which meet at the venue including City of Sheffield Athletic Club, Sheffield Sharks, Sheffield Futsal Club, Sheffield Sword Club, Concorde Netball Club, England Netball, and England Volleyball, as well as hosting snooker's main professional academy.
 The centre also often hosts sports days for local secondary schools.